Woolly rhinoceros: Extinction

 Analysis of the nuclear genome suggests that the woolly rhinoceros experienced a population expansion beginning around 30,000 years ago.
 The end of the last glacial period shows a progressive contraction of the range of the woolly rhinoceros, with the species disappearing from Europe during the interval between 17 and 15,000 years ago, with its youngest confirmed reliable records obtained from bones being from the Urals, dating to 14,200 years ago, and northeast Siberia, dating to around 14,000 years ago.
-The youngest records of the species coincide with the onset of the Bølling–Allerød warming, which likely resulted in increased precipitation (including snowfall), which transformed the woolly rhinoceros' preferred low-growing grass and herb habitat into one dominated by shrubs and trees.
+The youngest records of the species coincide with the onset of the Bølling–Allerød warming (which began around 14,700 years ago), which likely resulted in increased precipitation (including snowfall), which transformed the woolly rhinoceros' preferred low-growing grass and herb habitat into one dominated by shrubs and trees.
 Apparent later radiocarbon dates obtained from other fossils have been considered questionable.^{(see supplementary material)} The woolly rhinoceros was likely intolerant of deep snow, which its short limbs were inefficient in moving through.
 Population fragmentation is likely to have played a role in its extinction.
 The presence of large numbers of abnormal cervical ribs in specimens from the North Sea, much higher than that found in living rhinoceroses, may have been the result of inbreeding due to low population size or harsh environmental conditions.

 A genetic study of the woolly rhinoceros remains in northeast Siberia, dating to around 18,500 years ago, a few thousand years before its extinction, found that the population size was stable and relatively large, despite long-term co-existence with humans in the region.
+A specimen of 14,400-year old woolly rhinoceros muscle tissue found preserved in a permafrost-frozen juvenile wolf's stomach in the Tumat region of far north-northeastern Siberia, which represents among the youngest specimens of the species, had a similar level of genetic diversity to the 18,500-year old specimen, implying that the woolly rhinoceros population in the region was stable up until a likely rapid decline during the Bølling–Allerød warming.
 A Holocene survival of the species has been suggested by the finding of environmental DNA of the woolly rhinoceros in sediments of the Kolyma region of Northeast Siberia dating to 9,800 ± 200 years ago.
 However, it has been demonstrated that ancient DNA in permafrost can be reworked into sediment layers dating to well after the extinction of the originating species, though other authors have argued that this specific environmental DNA record is unlikely to have been reworked.
 Low level human hunting (~10% of every woolly rhinoceros generation) may have played a decisive role in the extinction by reducing the ability of woolly rhinoceros populations to colonise newly suitable habitat, thereby exacerbating the population fragmentation brought on by environmental change.